 The Australian Government Department of Education, Skills and Employment, on behalf of the Minister for Education, undertook a review of the Disability Standards through a consultation process during 2020.
 According to law, the Standards need to be reviewed every five years.
-The Review is asking whether the Standards are doing their job and, if not, how they could be improved.
-The public consultation process took place until 25th September 2020.
-The Disability Standards for Education came into effect on 18 August 2005.
+The Disability Standards for Education came into effect on the 18th August 2005.
 The Standards are subordinate legislation to the Disability Discrimination Act 1992 (the DDA).
 Christian schools, along with other education providers, must comply with the Standards or they will be acting unlawfully.
+The Minister for Education and Youth, Hon Alan Tudge, released the final report from the 2020 Review of the Disability Standards for Education 2005 during March 2021.